FrontEndFoxes/kitchen-sune/src/recipes/cereal-with-protein-powder.md

 ## Tools

--Large Bowl
+- Large Bowl
--Spoon
+- Spoon

 ## Method

--Pour cereal into the bowl, mix 1/2 and 1/2 if using more than one -Add protein powder (usually 1 scoop)
+- Pour cereal into the bowl, mix 1/2 and 1/2 if using more than one
+- Add protein powder (usually 1 scoop)
--Add milk(s)
+- Add milk(s)
--Make sure to mix the protein powder in completely- if not you'll end up with powdery bits, which is also sometimes fun -Add nut butter, nuts, and berries (after washing) -Enjoy the looks that people give you when they see what you're eating
+- Make sure to mix the protein powder in completely... if not you'll end up with powdery bits, which is also sometimes fun
+- Add nut butter, nuts, and berries (after washing)
+- Enjoy the looks that people give you when they see what you're eating

 ## Tips